BUEC500C1/video-sullyj42/README.md

 ```
 The tests should explain simple API usage.

+# Web app

+A simple web app is written in as a wrapper to this program.

+It can be instantiated by `python3 flask_twitter.py`

+Then naviagte to the local-host, and provide valid inputs.

+Note the workPhotos option will drastically increase the time requirements, I recomment turning it off.

 # Usage

 There are two main files within the `src/twittervideo` directory.

 `ffmpegconverter` is an api to use ffmpeg for this toolset.
 It is used as a helper for the next module.